LSEG-API-Samples/Article.RTO.TestClient/README.md

 **Note**: The libcurl.so must be within LD_LIBRARY_PATH

-## Using testclient Docker Image
+## <a id="step_by_step"></a>Testclient Tool Step-By-Step

+Moving on to the next topic, a step-by-step guide to use the testclient tool command above easier.
 With Docker, you can set the parameters above to the container's environment variables using the ```--env-file``` parameter as follows.

 ### Step 1: Create Environment Variables file